chilli-axe/mpc-autofill/README.md

 ![docker_cmd](https://user-images.githubusercontent.com/5053254/134817708-bb556248-e974-42e1-a92b-ce9b0325c763.png)

+If you make any changes to your files afterwards, consider using `docker-compose up --build --force-recreate` to ensure that everything is updated right away.

 ## Manual Installation

 If you aim to contribute to MPCAutofill or are familiar with running Django locally, you can also install MPCAutofill manually.